AndersWik/anderswik.github.io/_posts/2015-02-26-Magento-NewAdmin.markdown

 ---
 layout: post
 title:  Can’t access the Magento admin?
-date:   2015-02-25 22:30:00
+date:   2015-02-26 22:30:00
-categories: Linux
+categories: Magento
 ---
 Did you lock yourself out?
 Can't access the Magento admin?
+We can take several approaches to this problem.

+The first one is to log on to your Magento installations database.
+Go to the `admin_user` table and add a user or change the password of your admin user.
+When adding the password use the `MD5` function.

-One simple solution is to make a module with an install-script that adds a new admin user.
-The next solution is to [download][newadmin] a finished module that do it.
+Another simple solution is to make a module with an install-script that adds a new admin user.
+The next solution is to [download][newadmin] a finished module that do it for you.

 Logg on with ftp/ssh and drag the app folder in to the root of your installation.
 Merge the folder do not replace it!
+Then go to your Magento page.
+Navigate to your admin log in and use the user name "you" and the password "welcome99".

 {% highlight bash %}
 <?php